EPIC-model/workshop/README.md

 > in order to facilitate the usage of the plotting scripts.
 After this operation you can, for example, simply
 > type `plot_cross_sections.py --help` from any directory and without prefixing the Python interpreter.

-##### Example:
-When you run the moist bubble case with the default settings, you can create a parcel cross section plot with
+For example, when you run the moist bubble case with the default settings, you can create a parcel cross section plot with
 ```bash
 plot_interesected_ellipses.py --filename moist_0000000005_parcels.nc \
                               --steps 0 1 2 3 4 5 \